 Education is the most powerful weapon we can use to change the world Nelson Mandela

 A good command of social emotional competencies is related to well-being and higher learning performance.
 A low-developed social emotional competence can lead to personal and social problems.
-Good study results and socio-emotional well-being go hand in hand.
-This insight is widely available in education.
+Therefore its fair to say that optimum study results and socio-emotional well-being go hand in hand.

-An example?
-I had an honoree who wasn’t comfortable in his own skin.
+I had an honouree who wasn’t comfortable in his own skin.
 But I couldn’t get a finger on what was going on with him and couldn’t explain his behaviour.
 The OSC revealed that he likes to ‘please’.
 It wasn’t until then that I figured what was bothering him and was able to start the conversation with him.
 ‘What does it mean for you that you always put yourself aside like this and that you don’t think about yourself enough in the relationship with others?’
 This student found it difficult to say ‘no’ and got tangled up with himself as a result.
-The OSC gave us an insight into the authenticity of this student and we saw that he made choices and displayed behaviors that were going to ‘rub’ with who he really is.
+The OSC gave us an insight into the authenticity of this student and we saw that he made choices and displayed behaviours that were going to ‘rub’ with who he really is.

 As Dean, I have never worked with an instrument that shows so quickly and completely where the strengths and personal blockages of a student lies.
 The results of the OSC help you to offer appropriate guidance and to help the student concretely in his personal development.Han Waalen, Dean and Lecturer Strabrecht College

 Marc Grond explains what type of awareness makes you a good student.
 Students who are innovative and initiative taking struggle in high school and often succeed at university.